imlixinyang/resume-cv/index.md

 Hi!
 I am currently an undergraduate from Xiamen University waiting for the begining of my master's degree in [MAC Lab](https://mac.xmu.edu.cn).

-I'm really interested in Computer Vision, including Image Generation, Text-to-Image Tranlsation and Image-to-Image Translation.
+I'm really interested in Computer Vision, including Image Generation, Text-to-Image Tranlsation Image-to-Image Translation and recently, Neural Radience Field.

 I aim at find out the Imagination Ability of Deep Neural Network in vision area.